nkukehenry/isw-crypto-utils/README.md

 ### Sign a Message

-Sign a message using ECDSA.
+Sign a message using RSA.
 Pass the message and your private key.

 ```javascript
 const signature = cryptoUtils.signMessage("Hello, World!", privateKey);